aoloe/scribus-manual-development/content/plugin/plugin.md

 - define a qDebug() for the options

 ## Adding an empty plugin

-- the first step is to create a new branch for the plugin. for the plugins it's not as important as for code that is scattered through the whole code, but it's still a good idea to do so, most of all if you whish to get other people to contribute to the development or simply help testing your work.
+- If you're using Git, it's a good idea to create a new branch in your Scribus fork.
+Before starting with programming the plugin.
-- create a new directory in the plugins/ directory with the name of the plugin (or in one of its subdirectories if the new plugin is part of a type).
+- Create a new directory in the plugins/ directory with the name of the plugin (or in one of its subdirectories if the new plugin is part of a type).
 In this examples we will use the name "sample"... to create the sample plugin.
   - the boilerplate for loading and defining your code as a plugin, will go the file "sampleplugin.cpp"
   - the main code of your plugin will go to "sample.cpp"
   - if you are creating a dialog it will be called "sampledialog.ui" and it will be included through the files "sampledialog.cpp" and "sampledialog.h"